cdapio/cdap/cdap-docs/developers-manual/source/pipelines/creating-pipelines.rst

 Cloning
 -------
-Any existing pipeline that has been published, can be *cloned.* This creates an in-memory copy of the pipeline with the same name and opens it within the CDAP Application Studio.
+Any existing pipeline that has been published, can be *cloned.* This creates an in-memory copy of the pipeline with the same name and opens it within the CDAP Studio.

 At this point, you can rename the pipeline to a unique name and then either save it as a :ref:`draft <cdap-application-studio-pipeline-drafts>` or publish it as a new pipeline.
 As